joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-08-21-sending-an-sms-using-notifications-rest-api-with-postman.md

  ![SMS Status response](/images/2023-08-21-sending-an-sms-using-notifications-rest-api-with-postman/10-postman-sms-status-response.png)
 ## Check job status

 We can also use `MyPortal` to check the job status.
-You just need to browse to `Jobs » Check job status` and look for the Job Identifier returned by `Send SMS` request, i.e. *44417320*.
+You just need to browse to `Jobs » Check job status` and look for the Job Identifier returned by `Send SMS` response, i.e. *44417320*.

  ![MyPortal - Check job status](/images/2023-08-21-sending-an-sms-using-notifications-rest-api-with-postman/11-myportal-check-jobs-status.png)